Lilihierax/sourcemod-nt-fovchanger/client/patch/README.md

 * Download and install [Python](https://www.python.org/downloads/)
 * Run the script including the path to your client.dll as the argument
+* A backup of the original file will be created automatically in the same folder
 * For example: `python "c:/Users/Username/Desktop/nt_fovchanger_client_patch.py" "C:\Program Files (x86)\Steam\steamapps\common\NEOTOKYO\NeotokyoSource\bin\client.dll"`

 ## Manual patching with a hex editor